Section 54 of the Modern Slavery Act 2015 requires larger employers to produce a modern slavery statement for each financial year.

 This statement is approved by the Group Board.

-The Executive Management Team (EMT) is responsible for overseeing anti-slavery initiatives, led by the Group Director for People and the Group Director for Neighbourhood Services.
+The Executive Management Team (EMT) is responsible for overseeing anti-slavery initiatives, led by the Deputy Chief Executive & Group Company Secretary.

 The Group’s managers have primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness, dealing with any queries about it and auditing internal control systems and procedures to ensure they are effective in countering modern slavery.
 Management at all levels are responsible for ensuring those reporting to them are given adequate and regular training on the issue of modern slavery in supply chains.